-Participate in events that clients who you'd like to have more of attend.
+Participate in events that your "best and most interesting clients who you'd like to have more of" attend.
 Participate in legal events only to update your education and trade referrals.
 Since it's smarter to fish where the fish are, you should be choosy about which networking events you attend and how you will participate.